-Illegal Film Screening - Small Ukrainian theaters will screen pirate digital copies of films without a State Certificate, which is a punishable offense.
-In the first six months of 2017, six such acts were registered.
-Ukrainian law enforcement investigated these acts and shut down all six theaters.
+Illegal Film Screening - Small Ukrainian theaters often screen pirate digital copies of films without a State Certificate, which is a punishable offense.
+Helpfully, Ukrainian law enforcement recently investigated these acts and shut down six theaters.

 The four most significant enforcement challenges in Ukraine are: 1) the absence of criminal prosecutions and deterrent sentencing; 2) ineffective border enforcement, especially against large-scale pirate operations; 3) illicit camcording in theaters, and 4) the lack of civil remedies to address online piracy.
-The Government of Ukraine should provide the specialized intellectual property rights unit within the customs service with the mandate to effectively combat infringement, including ex officio authority.
+Also, law enforcement practices requiring right holders to provide damage estimates in every case filed is a serious challenge for right holders and a hurdle for proper enforcement.